Miao-WANG-Trista/Mirror_Safe/README.md

     (1, 0): "down",
     (0, -1): "left"
 2. mirror_type: '/' --> 'left'; '\' --> 'right'

+## Analysis on memory usage and runtime performance

 ## How to run the code
 Each test case should be stored in a txt file and each txt file only represents one test case.